fabiangunzinger/entropy/docs/scratchpad.md

 # Entropy scratchpad

+## Entropy and savings

+- muggleton2020evidence (ME) seem to conflate chaotic behaviour and chaotic environments.

+  - vernon2016predictors assesses the effect of 'household chaos' on development in children, where household chaos is captured by 10 factors out of which 7 are non-behavioural factors.

+  - mittal2015cognitive focus on 'childhood unpredictability', which is based on three factors which are only partially related to behaviours.

+  - hirsh2012psychological is a theory paper.

+  - frankenhuis2016cognitive is also a theory paper, and explicityly focuses on environmental unpredictability.

 ## Meaning of entropy

 - The assumption of our entropy calculation is that spending on a larger set of